-Ethics committee approval was received for this study from the Ethics Committee of The Konya Chamber of Commerce Karatay University Karatay Faculty of Medicine no: E-41901325-050.99-693.
-Patients were screened if they had had semen analysis performed from 1 October, 2019, to 1 December, 2020, in the assisted reproduction unit and had later had positive polymerase chain reaction (PCR) tests for SARS-CoV-2 infection. .
+The Ethics Committee of The Konya Chamber of Commerce Karatay University Karatay Faculty of Medicine approved this study (E-41901325-050.99-693).
+Patients were screened if they had a semen analysis performed between October 1, 2019, and December 1, 2020, in the assisted reproduction unit and later had positive polymerase chain reaction (PCR) tests for SARS-CoV-2 infection.
 These patients consisted of those who had previously been examined in the urology outpatient clinic for infertility or varicocele.
 Patients were contacted by telephone and given appointments with the assisted reproduction unit to provide semen samples.
 Semen analysis was performed on the patients after three days of sexual abstinence.
-Patients were excluded from the study if they were under 18 years of age, had azoospermia, had had any urogenital operations in this period, had undergone assisted reproduction techniques, were using steroids for infection treatment or were using medications that could affect semen parameters (testosterone, supplements, antibiotics, etc.).
-The patients' semen parameters were recorded before and after SARS-CoV-2 infection, along with degrees of SARS-CoV-2 infection, dates of SARS-CoV-2 infection, durations between the treatment for SARS-CoV-2 infection and the second semen analysis, times of the onset of their symptoms, durations of their symptoms, their ages, comorbidities, and any medications they were taking.
-Patients who were treated at home were recorded as having mild infection, those admitted to the hospital with oxygen requirements were recorded as having moderate infection, and patients treated in the intensive care unit were recorded as having severe infection.9
+Patients were excluded from the study if they were under 18 years of age, had azoospermia, had any urogenital operations in this period, had undergone assisted reproduction techniques, were using steroids for infection treatment, or were using medications that could affect semen parameters (testosterone, supplements, antibiotics, etc.).
+The patients' semen parameters were recorded before and after SARS-CoV-2 infection, along with degrees of SARS-CoV-2 infection, dates of SARS-CoV-2 infection, durations between the treatment for SARS-CoV-2 infection and the second semen analysis, time of symptom onset, durations of symptoms, ages, comorbidities, and any medications they were taking.
+Patients who were treated at home were recorded as having mild infection; those admitted to the hospital with oxygen requirements were recorded as having moderate infection; and patients treated in the intensive care unit were recorded as having severe infection.9

 Semen analysis was performed by liquidizing ejaculate, obtained through masturbation after three days of sexual abstinence in a sterile container, for 30-60 minutes at room temperature and then investigating this under a microscope.
-Semen analysis was performed by the same embryologist according to the World Health Organization (WHO) and Kruger's criteria.
-10 This includes sperm concentration, total sperm count, semen volume, sperm motility (progressive motility, nonprogressive motility and immotility percentages), morphological features of the sperm (determined as normal morphology percentage in addition to head, neck and tail anomaly percentages).
-Leukocytes and round cells were counted manually and microscopically by the embryologist, not performed peroxidase test.
+Semen analysis was performed by the same embryologist, according to the World Health Organization (WHO) and Kruger's criteria.
+Analysis included sperm concentration, total sperm count, semen volume, sperm motility (progressive motility, non-progressive motility, and immotility percentages), and morphological features of the sperm (determined as normal morphology percentage in addition to head, neck, and tail anomaly percentages).
+Leukocytes and round cells were counted manually and microscopically by the embryologist (i.e., no peroxidase test performed).